Claycorp/EntWorld/README.md

 **[You need to link your accounts (Twitch & Minecraft) in order to be able to play on the server by clicking here.](http://www.doubledoordev.net/?p=linking)**

-The pack
+Setting up the Pack!
 --------

-The name of the pack is EntWorld, the server information is shipped with the pack.
+The current pack is [PineFresh](http://minecraft.curseforge.com/projects/pinefresh-1-9?gameCategorySlug=modpacks&projectID=238846)!
+Please follow the instructions below for how to get the pack!
+If you have not done 'Getting on the Server' you must do that before trying to connect!
+Otherwwise you CAN NOT JOIN!

 Windows/Mac users:
 - Download & install [CurseVoice beta](http://beta.cursevoice.com/).